HALtheWise/HALtheWise.github.io/_posts/internal/2017-02-12-boat-cutting-lessons.md

     5. The preparation and printing can be done asynchronously, even when you don't know what machine you are preparing for

-        1. Make sure you set line thickness to 0.001", 0.002” is too thinck for the Helix
+        1. Make sure you set line thickness to 0.001", 0.002” is too thick for the Helix

 3. Asking for source submission was good